Privacy-Preserving Parameter-Efficient Fine-Tuning for Large Language Model Services: Introduction

 \section{Introduction}

-Recent years have witnessed the tremendous success of Large Language Models (LLMs)~\cite{devlin2018bert,brown2020language}.
-With the growing size of LLMs, prompt tuning methods~\cite{li2021prefix,lester2021power} have emerged as a simple and parameter-efficient solution for steering LLMs to downstream tasks, which not only achieve competitive performance but also enable mixed-task inference~\cite{li2021prefix}.
-The large size of LLMs also makes them expensive to deploy and run for individual users.
-As a result, recent LLMs are usually released as cloud services and often along with a prompt tuning API for users to customize the LLM, which is exemplified by the recent NVIDIA NeMo LLM service.\footnote{\url{https://www.nvidia.com/en-us/gpu-cloud/nemo-llm-service}}
+\IEEEPARstart{R}{ecent} years have witnessed the tremendous success of Large Language Models (LLMs)~\cite{devlin2018bert,brown2020language}.
+As the size of LLMs continues to grow, it becomes increasingly difficult for individual users to deploy and run them locally.
+Consequently, recent LLMs are often released as cloud services.
+To enable users and developers to customize these LLM services, service providers typically offer fine-tuning APIs, which are generally based on Parameter-Efficient Fine-Tuning (PEFT) methods~\cite{hu2021lora,li2021prefix,lester2021power}.
+PEFT provides a straightforward and practical solution for adapting LLMs to downstream tasks while achieving competitive performance compared to full fine-tuning~\cite{lester2021power}.

-Although prompt tuning APIs provide an efficient way for users to customize and utilize LLM services, the sensitive nature of private data brings concerns about private data leakage when using LLM services.
-To customize and utilize the LLM service with prompt tuning, the users need to upload their data to the service provider.
-However, it is well known that the input text or even the embedding representations may leak private information to various adversaries~\cite{coavoux2018privacy}.
-Therefore, it is important to provide privacy preservation while using and customizing LLMs to make LLM services trustworthy.
+Although PEFT APIs provide a practical way for users to customize and utilize LLM services, the sensitive nature of private data raises concerns about potential leakage, particularly with respect to Personally Identifiable Information (PII) and Protected Health Information (PHI).
+Both categories of data are fundamental to the protection of individual privacy rights~\cite{martin2016measuring} and are subject to stringent legal regulations~\cite{gdpr2016general,pardau2018california}.
+To customize and use LLM services through PEFT APIs, users must first upload their data to the service provider.
+However, it is well known that input texts or even embedding representations can leak private information to various adversaries~\cite{coavoux2018privacy}.
+Therefore, the effective preservation of privacy is essential to ensure the trustworthiness of LLM services.